boardfish/com2001-assignment-1/testing.md

 ## turnDomino

 This function returns either a given domino or its swapped configuration, based on the board and end provided.
+Erroneous inputs will return the domino in its current configuration.

 ### Tests